 Turn the laser on again and test the signal quality by clicking on the Auto Gain button in the probe set monitor window of the NIRS measurement system.

 If a channel does not have a sufficient signal (i.e., if it is marked in yellow), gently put the hair underneath the surrounding probe tip aside.
 If necessary, push the probes further into their sockets but ensure the comfort of the participant.
-Check whether the signal quality has improved (i.e., the channel is now marked in green) by clicking on the auto gain button again.
+Check whether the signal quality has improved (i.e., the channel is now marked in green) by clicking on the Auto Gain button again.

-If step 2.1.9. does not lead to a signal improvement, adjust the signal intensity.
+If step 2.1.9 does not lead to a signal improvement, adjust the signal intensity.
 If there is too much signal (i.e., if the channel is marked in red), change the signal intensity to low signal intensity by repeatedly clicking on the respective probe’s symbol in the probe set monitor window of the NIRS measurement system.
 If there is not enough signal (i.e., if the channel is marked in yellow), change the signal intensity to high signal intensity, again by repeatedly clicking on the respective probe’s symbol.

 Run the experiment